ayoayco/blog/_posts/2018-01-02-hello-world.md

 A new blog... *again?* What's this all about?

 Well, to put it simply, **Full Hacker** is like [Life Hacker](https://lifehacker.com), but for developers (and other IT professionals).
-This will be a place to share "Life Hacks" that we want to share to one another... like automation, new tech, tools, setups, and all sorts of time-saving tips and tricks.
+This will be a place to share "Life Hacks" that we want to share to one another... like automation, new tech, tools, setups, and all sorts of time-saving tips and tricks. <!--more-->

 Let me just clear this one thing upfront: This is not a place to ask coding questions.
 We got [Stack Overflow](https://stackoverflow.com) for that already.
 Instead, here, we just share secrets that make our work and life easier as developers.